 The town also offers a relaxing beach vibe, with plenty of delicious restaurants, bars and public beaches to lounge on.

-Is Manuel Antonio National Park worth it?
+Is Manuel Antonio worth visiting?

 However, word has spread far and wide about Manuel Antonio National Park, which now means it’s pretty touristy.
-Unlike other national parks, it now caters to the tourists, taking away the pure and untouched feel that other national parks in Costa Rica still have.
+Unlike other national parks, it now caters to tourists, taking away the pure and untouched feel that other national parks in Costa Rica still have.

 Entrance costs just $18, so it shouldn’t be the price of the entrance ticket that holds you back from visiting this stunning park.